Refinance

 4. Emergencies change the math

-Car repairs, medical bills, vacancies on a rental, tax surprises, or job loss can force you to rely on the HELOC for the wrong reasons.
-Then it stops being a payoff tool and starts becoming expensive revolving debt.
+Car repairs, medical bills, tax surprises, or job loss can force you to rely on the HELOC for the wrong reasons.
+Then it stops being a payoff tool and becomes expensive revolving debt.

 Simpler alternatives

-For most homeowners, the better move is a simpler plan with less risk.
+For most homeowners, a simpler plan with less risk works better.

 The practical takeaway

-Velocity banking is not a mainstream mortgage strategy.
+Velocity banking isn't a mainstream mortgage strategy.
 It can make sense for a very small group of highly disciplined borrowers with strong cash flow and room for mistakes.
-That is not most people.
+That's not most people.

 For most California homeowners, a simpler payoff plan is safer and more realistic.
 If you want to run the numbers on your mortgage, HELOC, or refinance options, Get A Quote.